bahlo/arnes-notes/README.md

 [Org-roam](https://www.orgroam.com) to link to each other.
 I edit them locally using Emacs.
 On push I install Emacs on CI, use [ox-hugo](https://ox-hugo.scripter.co) to generate hugo pages from the org files.
-I then push to the `site` branch, from where it gets picked up by my webhost.
+I then pushes to the `site` branch, from where it gets picked up by my webhost.